edgedb/easy-edgedb/README.md

 ## Just type \<json> to generate json

-What do we do if we want the same output in json?
+What do we do if we want the same output in JSON?
 It couldn't be easier: just cast using `<json>`.
-Any type in EdgeDB (except `bytes`) can be cast to json this easily:
+Any type in EdgeDB (except `bytes`) can be cast to JSON this easily:

 ```
 SELECT <json>Vampire {